 What is included in your cruise fare is a question asked time and time again.
-Fare inclusions vary from cruise line to cruise line so it is always best to query this with your sales consultant when enquiring or booking, however most operators do follow similar lines.
+Fare inclusions vary from cruise line to cruise line so it is always best to query this with your Cruise Expert when enquiring or making a booking, however most operators do follow similar lines.
 Some cruise lines such as Regent Seven Seas Cruises and Silversea offer an all-inclusive experience with everything included in the fare, including speciality restaurants and gratuities.

 The majority of cruise lines will include the following in your cruise fare: